About this document

 Synchronization with SAFE

-SAFE processes the reports, ingests the findings, and updates risk insights and analytics within the platform.
+SAFE ingests those signals and updates findings, risk insights, and analytics in the platform.

 Prerequisites